When and Where to fish in Arkansas

 January

-Unlike most fish, sauger spawn during the winter, moving up below the dams mostly in the Arkansas River.
-Below the dams at Dardanelle and Ozark are good areas to try, says Keith “Catfish” Sutton, an outdoor writer and author of the book "Fishing Arkansas.”
-He suggests live minnows and jigs, something crappie size not bass size.
-Since sauger aren’t sought by many anglers, Sutton says winter is also an awesome time of year to catch blue and channel catfish.
+While most fish slow down in the cold, sauger start staging to spawn.
+One of the best bets is below the dams on the Arkansas River at Dardanelle and Ozark.
+Keith “Catfish” Sutton, an outdoor writer and author of the book "Fishing Arkansas.” suggests live minnows and jigs, something crappie size not bass size.

 March

 People tend to jump the gun and get out there with the first few warm days, but the run will take place when the water temperature stays in the low 50s for a few days, says Randy Zellers with AGFC.
-In the southern part of the state that can be early March, but it may be almost April before Beaver Lake sees those conditions.
+In the southern part of the state, that can be early March, but it may be almost April before Beaver Lake sees those conditions.

 April